rogarzon/cheat-sheets/Linux/README.md

 else until the file successfully copies.

 The "&" shell operator allows us to execute a command and have it run in the background (such as this file copy) allowing us to do other things!

+#### Ctrl + Z
+This command will suspend the process and put it in the background.
+This is useful if you want to stop a process but not kill it.
+You can then use the `fg` command to bring it back to the foreground.

 ## Init System  systemd (systemctl) or System V Init (service)